This skillet bread and artichoke dip is perfect for entertaining! With the bread and the dip all in one skillet, it’s great for feeding a crowd.

 It’s also worth noting that you can use any of your favourite baked dips in this dish (I think it would be great with a warm crab dip!), so get creative and make your own version.

-Get the Recipe: Warm Skillet Bread and Artichoke Spinach Dip
+Get the Recipe: Skillet Artichoke Spinach Dip

 Ingredients